christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 <!-- What are the contributions of this work? -->

 To the best knowledge, this work is the first attempt published in academia focusing on applying the Raft consensus protocol to event stores.
-There are a few event stores and time series databases used in industry that leverage Raft to achieve fault-tolerance and scalability (InfluxDB, IoTDB), but replication and consensus where only mentioned as a side note in academic research on those systems.
+There are a few event stores and time series databases used in industry that leverage Raft to achieve fault-tolerance and scalability (InfluxDB, IoTDB), but replication and consensus were only mentioned as a side note in academic research on those systems.

+\todo{cite the side notes}

 In this thesis we discuss and analyse several different replication algorithms to find the one that fits our requirements for an event store.
 The contributions are: